Part 3: The Grand Canyon (1 Day)

 Speaking of quiet spots, once you’ve had a short stop at the visitors center (grab a map and talk to the friendly rangers to get some tips), hop back into the car and head out to Desert Drive.
 This is a 23 mile signposted road which offers excellent viewing spots of the canyon.
 It officially ends at Desert View with its famous watchtower but will eventually take you east along HWY 64, connecting with HWY 89, north to Page or south to Flagstaff.
 Each viewing spot along the way offers a different vantage point and the further you head east, the fewer visitors you’ll encounter.

-We started off with a stop at Yaki Point followed by a stop at Shoshone Point, which after a short stroll, offers excellent views.
+We started with a stop at Yaki Point followed by a stop at Shoshone Point, which after a short stroll, offers excellent views.
 You might even find a spot all to yourself.

 We then continued to Grandview Point, where the views are excellent and you can catch your first glimpse of the Colorado River just below.
 You can also walk down along the path and find your very own rocky spot to relax and enjoy the view.

-We could have continued all the way to Desert View at this point, but decided to head back towards the visitors center and start to explore the western side of the south rim.
+We could have continued to Desert View at this point, but decided to head back towards the visitors center and start to explore the western side of the south rim.
 Mather Point is just across from the main car park and though you have to jostle your way amongst the crowds, it offers excellent and sweeping views of the Grand Canyon.
 There are also a few smaller lookout points spread around this area, easily accessible and also with excellent (yet crowded) views.

 We left the car in the car park at this point and started walking along the south rim with a plan to eventually get to The Abyss viewpoint, 4.5 miles away.
 While Desert View is accessible by car throughout the year, the western part of the south rim is accessible during the high season only with the park’s shuttle.
-These shuttles are free, efficient, and run in a number of lines reaching most parts of the south rim.
+These shuttles are free, efficient, and run in several lines reaching most parts of the south rim.
 Depending on where you wish to go, you may have to transfer lines at Grand Canyon Village.
 More on that later.

-Our first stop on this walking tour was Yavapai Viewpoint, which offers wide and long range views of the canyon and river.
+Our first stop on this walking tour was Yavapai Viewpoint, which offers wide and long-range views of the canyon and river.
 Next up was Grandeur Point, where you can start to see the famous Bright Angel Trail snaking its way down to the canyon floor.

 By now, you’ll pretty much be inside Grand Canyon Village, a small community built around the tourist facilities here.
 The view is not amazing here but it’s a good time to rest and grab lunch.
 Unless you fancy eating in one of the restaurants here (or grabbing a beer), there aren’t many good casual options so you may want to bring your own lunch.
-The cafeteria-style places are very over priced and quality is low.
+The cafeteria-style places are very overpriced and the quality is low.
 It is, however, worth to check out the historic El Tovar Hotel, which pretty much started everything around here.
 It feels like a warm mountain cabin, with wooden beams and stuffed animal heads ‘decorating’ the walls.

 Our first stop was Trailview Overlook, which gives you a great view of the starting point of the Bright Angel Trail.
 This legendary 8-mile trail twists its way down to the canyon floor and the Colorado River.
 Depending on the time of day, at Trailview Overlook, you’ll either see excited trekkers head out on their adventure or completely exhausted yet satisfied folks making their way back to civilization.